 There have been a number of occasions when I’ve come home ravenously hungry, and just popped vegan chick’n strips in one, got them started, and then added broccoli florets to the other a few minutes later.
 I’m loving the convenience of two!

-Plus, how cute is that chili red color of the air fryer?
+Plus, how cute is that chili red color?

 Fried artichoke hearts recipe notes